 There are 2 Scheuermann families that settled in the Volga German colony of Huck on 17 August 1767.
 Their relationship to each other is not recorded on the 1767 census.

-(1) Johann Peter Scharrmann [sic], a farmer, his wife Katharina, and daughters (Regina, age 16; Anna Margaretha, age 12) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+(1) Johann Peter Scharrmann [sic], a farmer, his wife Katharina, and daughters (Regina, age 16; Anna Margaretha, age 12) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.
 They are recorded on the 1767 census of Huck in Household No. 72.

 The Oranienbaum passenger list records that Johann Peter Scharrmann [sic] came from the German region of Pfalz.
 The 1767 census records that both Peter Scheuermann & Nikolaus Scheuermann came from the German region of Kurpfalz.